bhdouglass/uappexplorer/README.md

 To setup env variables on OpenShift, check out their [docs](https://developers.openshift.com/en/managing-environment-variables.html#custom-variables).

 Alternatively an external mongo host could be used, like [MongoLab](https://mongolab.com/).

-In addition to a server, the appstore also uses [iron.io](http://www.iron.io/), see the section "Iron.io Workers" above for more details.

 ## Configuration ##